-There are more than 50 Rust User Groups worldwide in over 20 countries totaling over 7,000 members.
+There are more than 90 Rust User Groups worldwide in over 35 countries.
 Rustaceans meet periodically in Rust User Groups.
 Its a great introduction to the community and a great way to learn and socialize with other people with a similar interest.
 Meetings are usually held monthly and very informal.
 Meetings are open to everyone.

 The Rust Team

 Rust has a community-driven development process where most decisions are made through open discussion and consensus, under the stewardship of various teams: